edusantoss04/PFL_TP2_T06_Anaash_06/README.md

 The goal of the game is to capture all enemy checkers.
 Draws are not possible.

 ### Gameplay
-Players alternate turns, starting with Red.
-During their turn, players can make one move using one of their stacks.
-If a player cannot make a valid move, they must skip their turn.
-At least one player will always have a move available at any point in the game.
-The goal is to capture all the opponent's pieces or to ensure that all remaining pieces belong to a single player.
+Players alternate turns, starting with Red, making one move per turn.
+If no valid move exists, the player skips their turn.
+The goal is to capture all opponent's pieces or have all remaining pieces belong to one player.

 ### Types of Moves
 #### Positional Moves: